Botanical Gardens and Arboretums With Kid-Friendly Programming in New Jersey

 In 2001, Warren Township purchased the former Wagner Dairy Farm to create an arboretum for the community’s benefit.
-Today the Arboretum fosters environmental awareness through its many fabulous activities, such as kids’ art classes, a seasonal farmers’ market, and garden maintenance.
-The Children’s Garden, home to bird boxes and a blueberry patch, is a wonderful place to bring young visitors for a peaceful experience of nature.
-And mark your calendar now for the Arboretum’s annual Brite Nites event—every October more than 1,000 carved and illuminated pumpkins are on display for visitors to enjoy.
+Today the arboretum fosters environmental awareness through its many fabulous activities, such as kids’ art classes, a seasonal farmers market, and garden maintenance.
+The Children’s Garden, home to bird boxes and a blueberry patch, is a wonderful place to bring young visitors for a peaceful nature experience.
+Mark your calendar now for the Arboretum’s annual Brite Nites event—every October, more than 1,000 carved and illuminated pumpkins are on display for visitors to enjoy.
+The most recent one became a drive-thru event.
 The Children’s Garden is open to the public during daylight hours.

 Deep Cut Gardens – Middletown

-Visit this Monmouth County park in every season, home to 54 acres of gardens and greenhouses.
+A visit to this Monmouth County park is a pleasure in every season; it's home to 54 acres of gardens and greenhouses.
 The renovated Parterre features 55 varieties of roses with more than 170 bushes.
 Thinking of planting a home garden with your little farmer?
 Grab a safari backpack from the Horticultural Center and explore the grounds first.
 As you stroll, feel free to ask the staff questions or visit the reference library for ideas.
 Don't miss the kid-friendly drop-in activities during the garden's National Public Gardens Day open house, held around Mother's Day each year when the gardens are in full bloom.
-For now, the garden is open only on weekends from 8am to dusk while the property is under renovation.
-Open daily from 8am – dusk.
+Open daily from 8am-dusk.

 At Duke Farms, more than 1,000 acres of land is devoted to the ongoing exploration of native species, preservation, and sustainability.

 2021 update: Trails are open.
 Indoor facilities are closed.
 Saturday visitors need to reserve a free entry pass for each carload in advance.